markaleung/analytics/README.md

 - filter_ is a DimensionFilters dictionary such as {"dimensionName": "ga:browser", "operator": "EXACT", "expressions": ["Chrome"]}.
 - start is a date string.
 - end is a date string.

-- This method returns all data for results that span multiple pages.
+The method returns a Pandas DataFrame with one column for each dimension and metric.
+It returns all data for multipage results.

 For more information about dimensions, and metrics, see https://developers.google.com/analytics/devguides/reporting/core/dimsmets.